The Creatives Note

 I started semi-realistic digital painting on an Android phone out of pure enthusiasm and excitedly shared my works on Instagram.
 I was surprised to see requests for commissions in my DM.

-Hi, thank you for joining us for another issue of our interview with African Creatives.
-In this issue, I spoke with Adam Safiya (AISU), a digital illustrator, and an aspiring animator.
+Hi, thank you for joining us for another edition of our interview with African Creatives.
+In this edition, I spoke with Adam Safiya (AISU), a digital illustrator, and an aspiring animator.
 AISU is a graduate of chemistry currently pursuing her passion and interest in Art.
 She describes herself as an easygoing and introverted person.

 If you are curious to know what led her to art and how she got started, what drives and motivates her, what she enjoys doing outside of art, the challenges of being an artist and how she navigates them, her favourite projects, the people that inspire her, and the people and brands she would love to work with, you should continue reading.
 You will definitely love and enjoy reading this!